US president Joe Biden has personally congratulated the Ireland rugby team following Saturday’s victory over the All Blacks.

 In the social media post, Irish Rugby said it was “incredible” to have president Biden address the team following the victory.

-According to The Irish Examiner, Mr Biden also called Taoiseach Micheál Martin to offer his congratulations following the win and discussed his own experiences playing American Football while in college.
+Mr Biden also called Taoiseach Micheál Martin to offer his congratulations following the win and discussed his own experiences playing American Football while in college.

 — Irish Rugby (@IrishRugby) November 13, 2021